-Experienced campers will all agree that you'll never regret investing in the best sleeping bag" is a quote you'll never hear from a camper.
+"I regret investing in the best sleeping bag" is a quote you'll never hear from a camper.
 It's easy to underestimate how cold it can get outdoors at night, and trying to nod off when you can't get properly warm is the absolute worst.
-In this guide, we've rounded up the best sleeping bags for camping, to ensure you stay cosy, comfy, and ready to tackle whatever outdoor adventure you have planned.
+In this guide, we've rounded up the best sleeping bags for camping to ensure you stay cosy, comfy, and ready to tackle whatever outdoor adventure you have planned.
 While some particularly advanced models are on the market, sleeping bags tend to rely less on technology, per se, and more on high-quality materials.

 That said, there are a range of outer shells, down treatments and heat-capturing trickery that are worth keeping an eye out for.
 Filling-wise, the choice is between a down vs synthetic sleeping bag – down is both lighter and warmer than synthetic but takes more looking after (if portability is paramount, you'd be better heading to our best lightweight sleeping bag guide for more specialist options).
 Pair your purchase with one of the best camping mats or even a quality camping bed for ultimate comfort under canvas.
 Read on for our pick of the best sleeping bags to buy now.

 The best sleeping bags to buy right now